-If you’re about to get in your car, quickly identify secretly placed GPS tracking devices that may be hidden somewhere on your vehicle.
-It is also great for finding hidden cameras used by voyeurs in dressing rooms or other areas.
+If you’re about to get in your car, quickly identify secretly placed GPS tracking devices that may be hidden in your vehicle.
+It is also great for finding hidden cameras voyeurs use in dressing rooms or other areas.
 The equipment is super-easy to use; flip the switch on the device to start detecting.

 What to Look For When Buying Equipment